peterhens/artisan-static/source/_posts/12-cheap-motherboards-for-gaming-in-2021-buyers-guide.md

 ---
 <!--StartFragment-->

-The best gaming motherboard can have a huge impact on building the perfect gaming PC.
+The cheap motherboards for gaming can have a huge impact on building the perfect gaming PC.
 For one, it decides what CPU platform you use, which is huge, but it also sets in stone what case it can go in and what storage you're able to plumb into your machine.

 As such, it needs to be a stable base from which you'll assemble your entire build, and reliable too.
 Like a good rug, the best motherboard will really tie your PC together.